madhank93/madhank93.github.io/content/blogs/033-nvidia-gpu-part-2/index.md

 ## VM creation with GPU passthrough

 When provisioning a VM that requires GPU access, the Pulumi Go code dynamically adjusts the VM specification.
-By setting HasGPU: true and specifying PCIe IDs in your config.yml, the correct passthrough configuration is automatically applied during provisioning.
+By setting HasGPU: true and specifying PCIe IDs, the correct passthrough configuration is automatically applied during provisioning.

 ```go
 if config.HasGPU {